braydenanderson2014/C-Arduino-Libraries/README.md

 ```cpp
     Serial.begin(115400);
 ```

+### All Libraries are Contained under the lib Folder.
+All other folders are platformio project folders for testing the code.
+Please note the main.cpp changes constantly so it is unimportant.
+Feel free to modify ### as you see fit.
 =======
 ## List of All Available Libraries ## [WARNING]: UNTESTED/Partially Tested BY AUTHOR
 1. Dictionary [PASSIVE-DEVELOPMENT] (PURE VIRTUAL : No Concrete Implementation in this Library), [TESTING NOT NECESSARY],[IMPLEMENTED IN ANOTHER LIBRARY]